hedgehogqa/fsharp-hedgehog/README.md

 # dotnet-jack

 An alternative property-based testing system for F#, in the spirit of John Hughes & Koen Classen's [QuickCheck](https://web.archive.org/web/20160319204559/http://www.cs.tufts.edu/~nr/cs257/archive/john-hughes/quick.pdf).

-The key improvement is that shrinking comes for free.
+The key improvement is that shrinking comes for free — instead of generating a random value and using a shrinking function after the fact, we generate the random value and all the possible shrinks in a rose tree, all at once.

 ![](https://github.com/moodmosaic/dotnet-jack/raw/master/img/dice.jpg)